aeiklorvy/openapi_type_picker/README.md

   }
 }
 ```
-And there is also such a configuration file, because I don't need all the fields of all data types:
+And there is also such a configuration file, because I don't need all the fields of all data types (`config.json`):
 ```json
 {
   "include": {     // generate only "Pet" struct